 The red grouse sits at the centre of one of the most raging wildlife debates in our country.
 Although it is a wild animal, no other native British bird is so carefully managed.
 It is nurtured and safeguarded, not for the sake of the bird itself, but to sustain the multimillion-pound industry that is grouse shooting.
 The grouse shooting season will soon be underway (it starts on 12 August and runs until 10 December), which means that wealthy clients may be forking out thousands of pounds for a single day of blasting these plump gamebirds.

 Does grouse shooting have its benefits?
 Certainly not to the grouse that are killed, of course, but perhaps to the species as a whole.
 The open heather moorland upon which these birds live is very carefully managed in order to accommodate the grouse and increase their density, which, proponents of the sport say, is highly beneficial for conservation purposes.
 This management involves regular burning to provide a constant supply of young heather (which the birds depend on for food and shelter) and to remove trees and grass.
 It has been argued that if humans didn’t manage the grouse and their habitat in this way, this endemic subspecies could well be endangered today, perhaps even extinct.

 But while it’s true that well-managed moorland is great for certain animals, such as breeding wading birds, intensive management all too often leads to monoculture, which does not encourage a diverse range of animal species overall.
-Grouse moors have become, in effect, artificial habitats, unnaturally controlled in a usually destructive way that can have a detrimental effect on other local wildlife.
+Grouse moors have become, in effect, artificial (and often barren) habitats, unnaturally controlled in a usually destructive way that can have a detrimental effect on other local wildlife.
 Not only that, but burning peat to promote new growth of heather for the gamebirds releases huge amounts of stored carbon into the atmosphere.

 There are other issues, too.
 Grouse shooting can certainly bring economical benefits, especially to deprived upland communities in Scotland and northern England.
 In fact, it is said to contribute £23.3 million to the Scottish economy every year.
 And it can also bring in income to pay for wildlife management.